jonathantmiles/Sprint-Challenge--Data-Structures-Algorithms/algorithms/Algorithms_Answers.md

 === PART II ===

-for each floor (starting at the first floor _n_ = 0) throw an egg out the window. if the egg does not break, repeat with the floor next higher up (_n_ + 1) the first time the egg breaks, record that the previous floor (the current _n_ - 1) is equal to _f_ (the highest floor from which eggs do not break)
+For testing with the fewest broken eggs: for each floor (starting at the first floor _n_ = 0) throw an egg out the window. if the egg does not break, repeat with the floor next higher up (_n_ + 1) the first time the egg breaks, record that the previous floor (the current _n_ - 1) is equal to _f_ (the highest floor from which eggs do not break)

+For testing the fewest number of eggs overall (and ignoring that _f_ is likely to be very low, assuming real-world physics): toss the egg off at _n_/2, the halfway point of the building.
+If it breaks, check that floor divided by 2 (to get lower) otherwise check halfway between the halfway point and the top of the building.
+The idea is to always check halfway, then go lower if need be, or higher if need be, getting closer and closer to the final output (just like in a guessing game where you're told if the target number is higher or lower than your guess).